apache/trafficcontrol/docs/source/overview/jobs.rst

 Asset URL
 ---------
-This property only appears in responses from the :ref:`to-api`, and has no effect in requests.
+This property only appears in responses from the :ref:`to-api` (and in the bodies of ``PUT`` requests to :ref:`to-api-jobs`, where the scheme and host/authority sections of the URL is held immutable).
 The :dfn:`Asset URL` is constructed from the `Regular Expression`_ used in the creation of a Content Invalidation Job and the :ref:`ds-origin-url` of the :term:`Delivery Service` for which it was created.
 It is a URL that has a valid regular expression as its path (and may not be "percent-encoded" where a normal URL typically would be).
 Requests from CDN clients for content that matches this pattern will trigger Content Invalidation behavior.

 .. _job-created-by: